The Allied Health Rural Generalist Pathway

 Workforce policy and employment structures - such as structured supervision and support - that align to development requirements and facilitate progression from entry-level competency to proficient rural generalist in the relevant allied health profession and into extended scope roles where this is required by the service.
 This aims to improve the recruitment and retention of allied health professionals in rural and remote services with a focus on supporting the AHRG Trainee.

-Rural generalist service model development that supports and engages allied health professionals to innovate and implement solutions to the challenges of delivering care across geographically dispersed and culturally diverse populations.
+As part of their training, rural generalist trainees undertake a service development project that supports and engages the trainee to innovate and implement solutions to the challenges of delivering care across geographically dispersed and culturally diverse populations.
 This aims to support the growth of allied health service models that meet the needs of rural and remote communities.

 Acknowledgements